ATS Integration Depth in AI Recruiting: The Six-Level Framework and 2026 Rankings

 ATS integration is the most commonly overstated capability in AI recruiting vendor sales materials — and the most consequential to verify independently.
 This report establishes a six-level integration depth framework, applies it to the major AI recruiting platforms and ATS pairings, and documents the gap between vendor claims and production reality.

-By the Recruiting Tech Reviews Research Team.
+By the Recruiting Tech Reviews Editorial Research Team.
 Methodology: Based on integration documentation review, customer interviews with 34 enterprise ATS administrators, vendor integration specification requests, and direct API testing where accessible.
 Integration depth assessments reflect the most common enterprise ATS versions in production as of Q1 2026.

 Key Findings